jupidity/inverse-kinematics/README.md

 when computation took too long.

 A better node would hard code the required matrices and use numpy to perform computation during runtime.
-Since this exercise was more focused on finding the mathematical solution to the inverse kinematics problem, I concluded with the sympy solution.
+Since this exercise was more focused on finding the mathematical solution to the inverse kinematics problem, I concluded with the Sympy solution.

 Additionally, there are moments in the simulation where the arm adjusts its ee orientation by `pi` about the `z_G` axis before continuing its trajectory.
 This is likely due to not specifying a correct quadrant for joint angle solutions.
 A better IK node would be more informed when choosing between equivalent solutions for ee orientation so the final motion would not make unnecessary adjustments.